Ref : 0638

-Several bowmakers are known to have made hybrid violin/viola bows, but they are not common.
+I knew of the existence of hybrid violin/viola bows, but had never seen one, since they are not common.
 At first it was thought that this is a viola bow, yet the weight and measurements were unusual for a pure viola bow.
 Compared to a standard violin bow, it was too heavy.
 A closer examination showed that all measurements and the weight of this bow was exactly between those of a violin bow and viola bow.

 This is an old, well-used and well-worn bow.
-The identifiers are very worn and reading the information is difficult.
-But it reads indisputably H. R. Pfretzschner.
-The frog has a crest stamped into the left flank, but this is very worn.
+The identifiers are so completely worn away that reading the information is virtually impossible.
+The frog has a crest stamped into the left flank, but this likewise is worn into illegibility.
+The Schuster company usually stamped their emblem at that place on the frog.
+The worn emblem looks like it could be that of Schuster.

 This can be considered as a heavy violin bow or a light viola bow.
-The playing characteristics on both violin and viola are very good.
+The playing characteristics on both violin and viola are satisfying.

 The Stick :